 To install Composer:

 1. SSH access should be enabled for your hosting account with us.
 Contact our hosting support via Live Chat or Ticket system in order to switch SSH access on.

-2. To access your account via SSH, download and install one of available SSH clients.
+2. To access your account via SSH, download and install one of the available SSH clients.
 You can find the list of free SSH clients here.
 In case you are using a Unix-based OS (Linux or OSX), you can easily run the Terminal application and connect to the server using the command:

 ssh username@servername -pPORT